platformsh/platformsh-docs/src/languages/lisp.md

 "))))
 ```

 ## Project templates

-Platform.sh offers a project templates for Lisp applications using the structure described above.
+Platform.sh offers a project template for Lisp applications using the structure described above.
 It can be used as a starting point or reference for building your own website or web application.

-The following is a simple example of a Hunchentoot based web application (you can find the corresponding `.asd` and Platform.sh `.yaml` files in the linked Github respository):
+The following is a simple example of a Hunchentoot based web application (you can find the corresponding `.asd` and Platform.sh `.yaml` files in the linked Github repository):

 ```lisp
 (defpackage #:example